danielhams/mad-java/README.md

 # Known Issues

-1. All of the non-release components (what you see when you add --alpha) have sizing issues - I modified the rack spacing and haven't yet had the time to update the layouts and component sizes.
+1. All of the non-release components (what you see when you add --alpha on the command line) have sizing issues - I modified the rack spacing and haven't yet had the time to update the layouts and component sizes.

 2. A lof of the components don't currently do extensive checking.
 By playing around with some of the sliders and/or input values you can get them to spit out NaNs that will cause the whole signal chain to choke.